 My friends making some new friends.

-Just before the top of the pass, we registered ourselves at the first check post along the route; and a little while later, were standing at the summit.
+Just before the top of the pass, we registered ourselves at the first check post along the route.
+A little while later, were standing at the summit.

 Razdan Pass to Dawar

 Just as we started to climb down the pass came the second check post.
-Story here however was completely different.
+The story here however was completely different.
 At the first check post, they registered us using our DL but at the second one, we were asked to produce our Aadhar card.

 Also Read: When is the Best time to Visit Gurez?

-Now this was a bit of a situation.
+This was a bit of a situation.
 It would turn into a great disappointment if we had to return to Srinagar from here.
 All that we could however do was to request.

 Vistas continued to get better.

-Road condition got really bad after Razdan Pass; and we realized why everyone was warning us about it.
+Road conditions got really bad after Razdan Pass, and we realized why everyone was warning us about it.
 It really turned into a dirt trail with so many potholes that our backs and butts started to hurt.

 Dawar, Gurez Valley

-The tourism Bungalow was closed when we reached there so our only option of stay was at Hotel Kaka Palace; at Rs.
-2,500 per day for a very average room.
+The tourism Bungalow was closed when we reached there so our only option of stay was at Hotel Kaka Palace for Rs.
+2,500 per day.
 I have posted a detailed review of this hotel at Hotel Kaka Palace in Gurez Valley Review.

-After we checked in, It was time to enjoy a late evening walk in the sleepy town of Dawar; on the banks of Kishenganga river and under the shadow of Habba Khatoon Peak.
+After we checked in, It was time to enjoy a late evening walk in the sleepy town of Dawar.
+We took a stroll on the banks of the Kishenganga river and under the shadow of Habba Khatoon Peak.

 This is the Habba Khatoon Peak.